ankitmishraindia/Application-Form-UI/README.md

 # DETAILED APPLICATION FORM
-This is a complete application form for an applicant.
+This is a complete application form for an job seeker applicant.

 ### Segments of the application form
 - Personal Details